raito-io/cli-plugin-aws-account/README.md

 <!-- below, TODO -->

-## Unsupported features
+## To Do

-* To be implemented: wildcards for permissions
+* Implement dynamic metadata fetching (needs configMap) for AP types, DO types, permissions ...
-* To be implemented: wildcards for resources
+* Change the way we model access providers (see Miro board)
 * Access-as-code
 * Groups in APs
 * Configurable concurrency